 So whether you’re residing in the Northern or Southern suburbs, we can assist you in your legal plight.
 Call our law offices on 021 424 3487, and have our friendly receptionist make an online appointment for you for a face to face, telephonic or Video Chat/Skype legal consultation.

-Are you residing in Observatory and concerned that legal advice and legal guidance may be out of your way?
+Are you residing in Higgovale and concerned that legal advice and legal guidance may be out of your way?
 This could never be more far off from the truth.
-Our professional legal consultancy have taken such circumstances into account and have managed to accommodate for those residing in the Observatory area.
+Our professional legal consultancy have taken such circumstances into account and have managed to accommodate for those residing in the Higgovale area.
 Our professional legal consultation can take place by virtue of video chat / Skype, email or telephonic for your convenience.
 We are currently based at Suit 702, 7th Floor, The Pinnacle (on the corner of Burg and Strand Street).
 Do you require an Attorney to handle your legal matter?
 No problem.
 Our law offices have built a wealth of legal connections to ease your plight.
 After assessing your legal matter during the consultation, we can refer you to an Attorney if necessary.
 However, we have managed to sustain a convenient online operation which will unfold within the following ways:

 1. Call our friendly receptionist and ask to have an appointment made for you online which will only take a minute or two.